kuangyh/JSONLite/README.md

     let x: Int = json["foo"]  // Same as json["foo"].intValue, Swift type inference works.

-But note that you can't do this for bool, you have to do explicitly say .boolValue, implicit boolean converting is fun and I'm not a fun person.
+But note that you can't do this for Bool, you have to explicitly say .boolValue, implicit boolean converting is fun and I'm not a fun person.

 It doesn't have the key path array magic like SwiftyJSON do, mainly because I don't use it in my project.